adrianmoye/ket/README.md

 * Cleanup and make nice and usable.
 * Examples.
 * Allow CRDs, and auto discovery.
-* Read individual resources rather than watch them all.
 * Implement UpdateStatus and Patching.
 * Add webserver to add templated output for Prometheus (or whatever).